 This document provides a step-by-step comparison of the arbitral process under the ICSID and UNCITRAL rules, as well as notes on how ICSID’s administrative services cater to parties and tribunals under both sets of rules.

-ICSID is amending its rules and regulations.
+ICSID amended its rules and regulations in 2022.
+This marks the fourth time the ICSID rules have been updated and the most extensive amendment to date.
 This page collates the ICSID Working Papers on proposed amendment to the rules, as well as State and Public feedback received on the proposals.

 The Secretariats of ICSID and the United Nations Commission on International Trade Law (UNCITRAL) are collaborating on a draft Code of Conduct for Adjudicators in International Investment Disputes.
 These background papers, which cover the topics of issue conflict, double-hatting, and repeat appointments, were developed by the ICSID Secretariat to support the development of the Code of Conduct.